Platoon (automobile): Japan

 In January 2018, trucks from different manufacturers were successfully driven by platooning for the first time on the Shin-Tomei Expressway in Japan.

 In February, 2021, Ministry of Economy, Trade and Industry (METI) and Ministry of Land, Infrastructure, Transport and Tourism (MLIT) successfully achieved traveling of trucks on part of the Shin-Tomei Expressway in a platoon in which no drivers were present in either the second or the following trucks, with staff in only the passenger seat for security purposes.

 South Korea

 In November 2019, Hyundai Motor Group successfully conducted its first platooning of trucks on a highway for the first time in Korea.
 Demonstrations of platooning, cut-in/cut-out of other vehicles, simultaneous emergency braking, and V2V communication technology were conducted.

+Innovation

+Scientific research on platooning has gained momentum over the past decade, especially from 2018 onward.
+Patent activities related to platooning have been increasing too.
+Major automotive and technology companies, such as Toyota, Volvo, Baidu, or Alphabet, are actively filing patents for various aspects of platooning, including V2V communication protocols, control systems and safety mechanisms.
+Between 2014 and 2023, the number of published patent families per year increased from less than 200 to over 1,000.
+However, patent families have declined over recent years, after having peaked at almost 1,400 in 2020.